On the convergence of nonlinear averaging dynamics with three-body interactions on hypergraphs

-Authors acknowledge Li Chen for a helpful discussion about non-linear parabolic partial differential equations.
-Emilio Cruciani: Supported by the Austrian Science Fund (FWF): P 32863-N; this project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 947702).
+{ Department of Computer Science, University of Salzburg.
+This work is supported by the Austrian Science Fund (FWF): P 32863-N. This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 947702).}